LAST UPDATED ON 2/23/2017

 mistake made by the City of Findlay.

-Instead of diverting the river and destroying
+Instead of diverting the river, ruthlessly

 the entire countryside of Hancock County with this massive